Welcome to Bethany Class!

 Important Days to Remember:

-- Tuesday: Hand in reading record/ PE day.
+- Tuesday: PE day.
+Hand in Reading Records!

 - Birthdays: On your child’s birthday, we ask that they do not bring sweets for their friends, but if they would like to donate a book to the class for the book corner instead, then it would be greatly appreciated.
 They can also come to school in their own clothes on their birthday, or on the nearest school day if their birthday falls at the weekend.